buttergrillcorn/growing-wiki/.site/content/12-weeks-action-plan-for-my-career-change.md

 ## Context {#context}

-This plan is design with my current life circumstances in mind - working 20 hours and other things that are more private.
-I have also taken into consideration related skills and experiences that I already process.
+This plan is design with my current life circumstances in mind - working 20 hours and private life things.
+In addition to that, I have also taken into consideration related skills and experiences that I already process.

 I will also be documenting my progress as well as what I learn here.